Convergence Analysis of the Random Bisection Method

 \subsection{The Stochastic Bisection Algorithm and Related Definitions}

-Given a continuous function $f:\mathbb{R}\to\mathbb{R}$ with a root $r$, that is $f(r)=0$, the bisection method can be used to approximate the value of the root $r$ if it is known to lie in an interval $[a,b]$ such that the sign of $f$ is different at each of its endpoints.
+Given a continuous function $f:\mathbb{R}\to\mathbb{R}$ with a root $r$, i.e., $f(r)=0$, the bisection method can approximate the root's value if it is known to lie in an interval $[a,b]$ such that $f$ has opposite signs at the endpoints.
 The cut function is defined as the midpoint of the interval: